robomq/robomq.io/docs/applicationIntegration.md

 5. **Work Queues** - round robin delivery of messages to multiple worker processes

-SDK containing example code for these use cases can be found at <a href="https://github.com/robomq/robomq.io/tree/master/sdk" target="_blank">robomq SDK</a>
+SDK containing example code for these use cases can be found at <a href="https://github.com/robomq/robomq.io/tree/master/sdk" target="_blank">RoboMQ SDK</a>

 ##Guaranteed Delivery
 Message Queue based integration hub ensures guaranteed delivery of the message and critical information.
 Unlike synchronous point to point communication where recipient needs to available and be on-line, Message Queues deliver message when the recipient is available.